LiyuanLacfo/RoboND-Rover-Project/writeup_template.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+The simulator setting is 640*480 with good quality.

 First, the fidelity decreases a lot while in the shadow area.
-It seems
+It seems that the color threshold method to find navigable area does not perform well when there is shadow.

+Second